-5. Findings from Norfolk County Council case file analysis
+5. Findings from the Council case file analysis

-We analysed the case records of 61 individuals in Norfolk County Council's Liquidlogic Adult Social Care System (LAS) in June 2023.
+We analysed the case records of 61 individuals in the Council's Liquidlogic Adult Social Care System (LAS) in June 2023.
 IPC researchers were granted supervised access to LAS and information from LAS was extracted using a template in Microsoft Excel.

-The aim of the NCC case-file analysis was twofold.
-Firstly, we intended to identify a "counterfactual" cohort of carers who did not receive any Carers Matter Norfolk support, build up a full picture of the caring situation, and explore differences in the trajectories of the two cohorts, including breakdown of the caring relationship.
-Secondly, the NCC case file analysis aimed to explore in more detail the relationship between needs, costs, and services and attempt to identify approaches to quantify the impact of carer support from a local authority cost perspective.
+The aim of the LA case-file analysis was twofold.
+Firstly, we intended to identify a "counterfactual" cohort of carers who did not receive any support, build up a full picture of the caring situation, and explore differences in the trajectories of the two cohorts, including breakdown of the caring relationship.
+Secondly, the LA case file analysis aimed to explore in more detail the relationship between needs, costs, and services and attempt to identify approaches to quantify the impact of carer support from a local authority cost perspective.

-Our sample consisted of 61 individuals in contact with NCC and supported by unpaid carers: 36 cases were selected via carers' records in our Carers Matter Norfolk case file analysis ("CMN sample"), and 25 were selected using a stratified random sampling to match the demographic characteristics of the linked CMN-NCC records ("NCC sample").
+Our sample consisted of 61 individuals in contact with the Council and supported by unpaid carers: 36 cases were selected via carers' records in our case file analysis ("the Service sample"), and 25 were selected using a stratified random sampling to match the demographic characteristics of the linked Service -LA records ("LA sample").
 The sample was varied in terms of gender (47.5% were female), age, needs, relationship to carer, and district (see Annexe 4), reflecting the full spectrum of local authority adult social care provision.

 The date of first assessments ranged from 2008 to 2023.
 Around 60% of the sample had their first Care Act assessment (or equivalent) in 2020 or later.
-Four people were referred to a Care Act assessment by Carers Matter Norfolk.
+Four people were referred to a Care Act assessment by the Service.

-One of the main findings of the case file analysis is that the recording of Carers Matter Norfolk contact in NCC case notes is inconsistent and unreliable.
-The data do not allow us - as we had hoped - to compare the cohort of carers with and without Carers Matter Norfolk support (see Table 11).
-In the CMN sample, only 36% of cases recorded that the carer was in contact with / receiving services from Carers Matter Norfolk (either in the carer's or the cared for person's case file), whilst 30.6% of the cases did not mention Carers Matter Norfolk support at all.
-In a quarter of the cases, it was noted that the carer was signposted to Carers Matter Norfolk for an assessment/support, but there was no information recorded on the outcome of this.
+One of the main findings of the case file analysis is that the recording of contact with the Service in the Council case notes is inconsistent and unreliable.
+The data do not allow us - as we had hoped - to compare the cohort of carers with and without support from the Service (see Table 11).
+In the NCC sample, only 36% of cases recorded that the carer was in contact with / receiving support from the Service

+(either in the carer's or the cared for person's case file), whilst 30.6% of the cases did not mention carer support from the Service at all.
+In a quarter of the cases, it was noted that the carer was signposted to the Service for an assessment/support, but there was no information recorded on the outcome of this.